Provably Safe Generative Sampling with Constricting Barrier Functions: Related Work

 \paragraph{CBF-based guidance in sampled robotic planning and control.} A recent line of literature in sampling based robotic planning and control have increasingly turned to CBFs~\citep{KM-KL:2024,XD-etal:2025_safeflow,WX-etal:2023,JY-SJ-SJH:2025} to transform soft heuristics into formal safety certificates. \cite{KM-KL:2024} use a CBF-CLF framework to define a reward function, which is in turn used for reward-based guidance.
 Both~\cite{XD-etal:2025_safeflow} and~\cite{WX-etal:2023} employ prescribed-time CBF mechanisms with singular class-$\mathcal{K}$ functions that enforce convergence to the safe set by a deadline, requiring high-gain feedback that can lead to aggressive steering. \cite{JY-SJ-SJH:2025} adopts a prediction-correction architecture that generates a candidate path in latent space and then corrects it in a separate, post-hoc phase.
 In contrast, our method enforces strict invariance throughout the entire sampling process by utilizing a constricting safety tube.
 This ensures the particle remains safe at every integration step, rather than only at the final time.
 By using a minimum-norm control synthesis objective, we maintain maximal model fidelity without the need for high-gain steering.
 Our approach integrates the safety barrier directly into the sampling dynamics as a control intervention.
-We prove that our method minimizes the per-step contribution to the KL divergence between the safe and learned distributions.
+We prove that our method minimizes the per-step contribution to the KL divergence bound between the safe and learned distributions.
+A concurrent control-theoretic approach is HardFlow~\citep{ZL-KA-ZA:2025}, which casts hard-constrained sampling as a trajectory-optimization problem and uses a single-step model-predictive-control surrogate to enforce constraints at the terminal time.
+We differ in two respects: we render a constricting tube invariant at \emph{every} step rather than only terminally, and our per-step intervention is a minimum-norm quadratic program with a closed-form solution (Remark~\ref{rem:feasibility}) rather than an optimal-control surrogate whose guarantee holds up to a separate approximation error.